 GOES-PRWEB daily images

 GOES-PRWEB annual averages and totals images

 Frequently Asked Questions about GOES-PRWEB (for example, “How does it calculate….”)

-DISCLAIMER: The information is provided “as is”.
+DISCLAIMER: The information on this website is provided “as is”, should be considered provisional and is subject to change.
 The authors and publishers of this information disclaim any loss or liability, either directly or indirectly as a consequence of applying the information provided herein, or in regard to the use and application of said information.
 No guarantee is given, either expressed or implied, in regard to the accuracy, or acceptability of the information.